zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 ```

 To adjust the time of the service interval use the value for the tag
 `clean-service-interval`.
-The value is set in seconds:
+The value is set in seconds, and the default
+value is 600 seconds:

 ```
 <clean-service-interval>600</clean-service-interval>